cnmeow/vnplaterec-backend/README.md

 # 🚗 Vietnam License Plate Recognition - Backend

 This backend service provides an API for detecting license plates from uploaded images or live camera feed.
-Built with Flask and powered by AI models like YOLO and Faster R-CNN.
+Built with FastAPI and powered by AI models like YOLO and Faster R-CNN.

 👉 **Frontend repository:** [github.com/cnmeow/vnplaterec-frontend](https://github.com/cnmeow/vnplaterec-frontend)